Clustering Airbnb Reviews: Parameter Estimation and Implementation

 \subsubsection{Parameter Estimation}

-The VEM algorithm is a natural approach for MAP estimation when data are incomplete, and it is used for the PMLTM.
-On each iteration of the VEM algorithm, there are two steps: a variational expectation (VE-) step, where we approximate the logarithm of the component densities with a lower bound, and a maximization (M-) step, where the log- (complete-data) posterior is maximized with respect to the model parameters.
-For the PMLTM, there are three sources of missing data: $\{\bs z_{i}\}_{i=1}^n$ arises from the fact that we do not know the component labels, $\{\bs y_{i}\}_{i=1}^n$ are realizations of the $D$-dimensional continuous latent variable, and $\{\bs \lambda_{m}\}_{m=1}^M$ are the unknown Laplace rate parameters.
-The purpose of the M-steps of the VEM algorithm is to find the MAP estimates of $\bs \Theta$ by maximizing the conditional expectation of the log- (complete-data) posterior
+We use a VEM algorithm to fit our model, which is a natural approach for MAP estimation when data are incomplete.
+Each iteration of the VEM algorithm has two steps: a variational expectation (VE) step, where we approximate the logarithm of the component densities with a lower bound, and a maximization (M) step, where the log (complete-data) posterior is maximized with respect to the model parameters.
+Our case features three sources of missing data: $\{\vecz_{i}\}_{i=1}^n$ arises from the fact that we do not know the cluster labels, $\{\vecy_{i}\}_{i=1}^n$ are realizations of the $D$-dimensional continuous latent variable, and $\{\bs \lambda_{m}\}_{m=1}^M$ are the unknown Laplace rate parameters.
+The purpose of the M-step of the VEM algorithm is to find the MAP estimates of $\bs \Theta$ by maximizing the conditional expectation of the log (complete-data) posterior

-\textbf{VE-step.} We compute the expected value of the complete-data log posterior in the VE-step using the expected values of the missing data in $\log p(\bs \Theta|\bs x, \bs y, \bs z, \bs \lambda)$.
+\textbf{VE-step.} We compute the expected value of the complete-data log-posterior in the VE-step using the expected values of the missing data in $\log p(\bs \Theta|\vecx, \vecy, \vecz, \bs \lambda)$.
 We require the expectations